Pruritus ani: Treatment

 The goal of treatment is asymptomatic, intact, dry, clean perianal skin with reversal of morphological changes.
 For pruritus ani of unknown cause (idiopathic pruritus ani) treatment typically begins with measures to reduce irritation and trauma to the perianal area.
 Stool softeners can help prevent constipation.
 If this is not effective topical steroids or injected methylene blue may be tried.
-Another treatment option that has been met with success in small-scale trials is the application of a very mild (.006) topical capsaicin cream.
+Another treatment option that has been met with success in small-scale trials is the application of a very mild (0.006%) topical capsaicin cream.
 This strength cream is not typically commercially available and therefore must be diluted by a pharmacist or end-user.
 If the itchiness is secondary to another condition such as infection or psoriasis these are typically treated.

 A successful treatment option for chronic idiopathic pruritus ani has been documented using a clean, dry and apply (if necessary) method.
 The person is instructed to follow this procedure every time the urge to scratch occurs.
 The treatment makes the assumption that there is an unidentified bacteria in the feces that causes irritation and itching when the feces makes contact with the anal and perianal skin during defecation, flatulation or anal leakage (particularly during sleep).

-Cleaning the area with warm water, avoiding all soaps and even baby wipes, then drying the area, ideally with a hair dryer to avoid irritation or failing that simply patting gently with a clean, dry, towel.
-If persons with pruritus ani do not need to scratch after these steps they are instructed to do nothing else.
-If the urge to scratch is still present they are instructed to apply a topical steroid cream which has antibiotic and antifungal properties.
-This will address a skin condition which may have become infected.
-Apply such a cream as directed by your medical professional but usually twice a day for one to two weeks.
-After this, they must maintain their clean and dry regime and apply an emollient ointment (not cream) to moisturize the skin.
-This should be applied after each bowel movement and at night.
-Continue until no longer needed.
-At any time, persons may use antihistamine treatments orally, to control the itching.
+For otherwise idiopathic, intractable cases, a double-blind trial with 44 patients found that capsaicin may be an effective treatment.
+By applying topical capsaicin mixed with paraffin wax (both available over the counter) with a concentration of 0.006% to the perianal area every 1-2 days, approximately three quarters of patients reported total (or near-total) relief of symptoms.